zmess24/personal-website-nextjs/src/posts/fine-tuning-performance.md

         file.write("\n")
 ```

-After the data has been downloaded into seperate files (e.g `data/test.json` & `data/train.json`), we can simply lookover the results of the initial sentiment analysis and overwrite the output where needed.
+After the data has been downloaded into separate files (e.g `data/test.json` & `data/train.json`), we can simply lookover the results of the initial sentiment analysis and overwrite the output where needed.
 And with that, we're ready to fine-tune!

 ### 5. Fine-Tune ChatGPT Model